molokhovdmitry/video-face-count/README.md

 ```
 sudo apt-get ffmpeg
 ```
-Install the project if you want so you can call it from anywhere.
+If you want you can install the project so it is possible to call it from anywhere.
 ```
 pip install -e .
 ```